-Taking action on the proposed federal tax changes
+Update on federal tax changes

-Our submission to the federal government addressing the proposed tax changes can be found here.
+- Making a submission to the federal government, which can be viewed here.

 What you can do

+We continue to encourage physicians to speak with a strong, collective voice on this issue.
 Here are some suggestions on how you can help:

 For more information